 - If your budget allows, buy a portable generator.
 Learn how to safely use the generator and test it monthly.
 Remember to store enough fuel to run the generator for a week.

-How can I keep my house warm without electricity?
+How can I keep my house warm without electricity (during a power outage)?